KosAqH/World-Tour-EDA/World Tour/draft.md

 ### Concerts by country
 Then I plotted 20 countries that most frequently hosted concerts from my dataset.
 The only one, but kinda big, suprise was how disproportional is number of concerts that were located in United States than in any other country.

-We can also see, that 4 out of 5 countries are (mostly) English speaking.
+We can also see, that 4 out of 5 top countries are (mostly) English speaking.
 It may be important factor, considering that most famous artist usually sing in English.

 ![Top 20 most frequently hosting countries](./images/fig_count_by_countries_top20.png)